Blog Layout

 6 Different Ways To Use an Open Top Shipping Container

-Susan Nalevac • Nov 14, 2022
+Written by Susan Nalevac | November 14, 2022

 While open top containers are very useful for transporting cargo, they can be used in various additional ways.
 Our guide explains the basics of open top shipping containers and some of the many ways people can use them, from swimming pools to restaurant seating!

-What Is an Open Top Container?
+What is an Open Top Container?

 Before we get into the many ways an open top container can be used, let’s explore what it is and how it is different from other shipping containers.
 An open top container is quite similar to a standard dry storage container in its dimensions and shape—it just features a different roof construction.